ryul1206/easy-dynamixel-helper/README.md

     git clone https://github.com/ROBOTIS-GIT/DynamixelSDK.git
     ```

-2. Go into a `/DynamixelSDK/python` folder of your cloned SDK.
+2. Go into the folder `/DynamixelSDK/python` of your cloned SDK.

     ```bash
     cd ${your_download_path}/DynamixelSDK/python